-- Performed without Challenges (P): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s) and did not negatively impact the performance of other activities. - negatively impact the performance of other activities.

-Performed with Some Challenges (5): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s) and did not negatively impact the performance of other activities.
-However, opportunities to enhance effectiveness and/or efficiency were identified. - Performed with Major Challenges (M): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s), but some or all of the following were observed: demonstrated performance had a negative impact on the performance of other activities; - .
-Unable to be Performed (U): The targets and critical tasks associated with the core capability were not performed.
+- .
+Performed without Challenges (P): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s) and did not - Performed without chainenges (r.): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s) and did not negatively impact the performance of other activities.
+However, opportunities to enhance effectiveness and/or efficiency were identified.
+Performed with Major Challenges (M): The targets and critical tasks associated with the core capability were completed in a manner that achieved the objective(s), but some - or all of the following were observed: demonstrated performance had a negative impact on the performance of other activities; - Unable to be Performed (U): The targets and critical tasks associated with the core capability were not performed.